The World's Largest Trampoline Audiobook By Peter Seddon cover art

 About this listen

 In the sleepy town of Aspil, Mayor Bert – ‘just Bert’ to his adoring folks – rules with a grin and a promise of riches.
 When he warns a meteor is hurtling toward their quaint square, the townsfolk don’t panic; they cheer.
 Bert’s solution?
 A world-first marvel: the largest trampoline ever built, designed to bounce the cosmic threat back to the stars.
-Enter Mr. Slick, a silver-tongued stranger from Baddelbury, peddling blueprints and insurance against celestial incursion, while Aspil pours its heart into the bizarre project.
-But one lone doubter questions if the sky’s really falling – or if something earthier is afoot.
+Enter Mr. Slick, a silver-tongued stranger from Baddelbury, peddling blueprints and insurance against celestial incursion, but one lone doubter questions whether the sky’s really falling – or if something earthier is afoot.

 Peter Seddon’s The World’s Largest Trampoline is a razor-sharp tale of human folly, where charisma meets catastrophe under a looming canopy of delusion.
 With biting wit and a cast of unforgettable characters – from the sweat-soaked Bert to the profiteering Thompsons – this darkly funny short story skewers the absurdities of blind faith and the cons that thrive on it.
 Will Aspil’s grand leap save them, or land them in ruin?

-Grab your copy now and join Aspil’s wild bounce into the unknown and dive into this wickedly sharp small-town satire, where a trampoline becomes a comically flimsy shield against cosmic doom.
-Perfect for fans of George Saunders and Kurt Vonnegut, this tale blends Kafkaesque absurdity with biting political allegory, exposing the hollow promises of manufactured crises.
+Grab your copy now and join Aspil’s wild bounce into the unknown with this wickedly sharp small-town satire, where a trampoline becomes a comically flimsy shield against cosmic doom.
+Perfect for fans of George Saunders and Kurt Vonnegut, this tale blends Kafkaesque absurdity with biting political allegory.
 With mischievous wit and folkloric charm, it’s a standout for readers who crave satirical fiction that’s equal parts hilarious and haunting – guaranteed to spark laughter, squirms, and spirited discussions.